basham/swit-workshop-a11y/slides.md

 </figure>

 Notes:
-The blinky pipe in a text box is the keyboard cursor.
+The blinking pipe in a text box is the keyboard cursor.
 It informs you where you are positioned within a piece of text.